Thermal Comfort - Introduction to SOLWEIG¶

 Open the Analyzer located in UMEP -> Post-Processor -> Outdoor Thermal Comfort -> SOLWEIG Analyzer.
 Here you can analyze both data from your POIs as well as perform statistical analysis based on saved output maps.
 Start by locating your output folder in the top section (Load Model Result).

-Now lets us move on to analyse the output maps generated from our last model run.
+Now lets move on to analyse the output maps generated from our last model run.
 In the right frame, specify Mean Radiant Temperature as Variable to visualize.
 Start by clicking Show Animation.
 Now the output maps of Tmrt generated before are displayed in a sequence.

 Climate sensitive planning¶

 Vegetation is one effective measure to reduce areas prone to heat related health issues.
 In this section you make use of the Tree Generator plugin to see the effect of adding more vegetation into our study area.
-The municipality in Gothenburg have identified a “hot spot” south of the german church and they want to see the effect of planting three new trees in that area.
+The municipality in Gothenburg have identified a “hot spot” south of the German church and they want to see the effect of planting three new trees in that area.

 The Tree Generator¶

-The Tree Generator plugin make use of a point vector file including the necessary attributes to generate/add/remove vegetation suitable for either mean radiant temperature modelling with SOLWEIG or urban energy balance modelling with SUEWS.
+The Tree Generator plugin makes use of a point vector file including the necessary attributes to generate/add/remove vegetation suitable for either mean radiant temperature modelling with SOLWEIG or urban energy balance modelling with SUEWS.

-Create a point vector shape file named (TreesKR.shp) as described in the previous section adding five attributes (id, ttype, trunk, totheight, diameter).
+Create a point vector shape file named (TreesKR.shp), as described in the previous section, adding five attributes (id, ttype, trunk, totheight, diameter).
 The attributes should all be decimal (float) numbers (see table below).
 The location of the three new trees are shown in figure below.
 The values for all three vegetation units should be ttype=2, trunk=4, totheight=15, diameter=10.

-Add your created trunk zone dsm (TDSM.tif) that was created previously (located in your output directory).
+Add your created trunk zone dsm (tdsm.tif) that was created previously (located in your output directory).

-Now re-run SOLWEIG using the same settings as before but now use the new vegetation surface models as well as the new SVFs generated in the previous step.
+Re-run SOLWEIG using the same settings as before but now use the new vegetation surface models as well as the new SVFs generated in the previous step.